pstelzig/DateTime/README.md

 - Open your favorite simulation model
 - Drag&Drop a `DateTime.DateTimeSystem` object into your Modelica model, and set the parameters `startDateTime` to an ISO-8601 string like `2025-12-02T17:30:17.21`, and set `timezone` to a predefined timezone like e.g. `DateTime.Data.Timezones.Europe.Berlin`.
 This identifies your relative simulation start time with the `startDateTime` datetime interpreted in `timezone`.
 Optionally, set holidays as a list of ISO-8601 formatted strings like `{"2025-12-25", "2025-12-26"}`

-### Convert relative simulation time into calendaric date and time
+### Convert relative simulation time into calendrical date and time
 - Drag&Drop a `DateTime.Basic.SimDateTime` object into your Modelica model.
 - Simulate.

-The `SimDateTime` object instance will output the relative simulation time as a calendaric date and time just like a digital watch, i.e. into its integer outputs `year`, `month`, `day`, `hours`, `minutes`, a real output `seconds` as well as the `dayOfWeek` (0=Sunday, 1=Monday,...
+The `SimDateTime` object instance will output the relative simulation time as a calendrical date and time just like a digital watch, i.e. into its integer outputs `year`, `month`, `day`, `hours`, `minutes`, a real output `seconds` as well as the `dayOfWeek` (0=Sunday, 1=Monday,...
 Negative sign for holidays).

-### Schedule events in your simulation model by calendaric dates and times
+### Schedule events in your simulation model by calendrical dates and times
 - Drag&Drop a `DateTime.Basic.Schedule` object into your simulation model
 - Set the first `triggerDateTime` to an ISO-8601 string like `2025-12-07T02:33.9512` at which the boolean output will jump to `true` for the first time, the `onTime` parameter for how long it shall stay `true`, and a repetition parameter (empty string for no repetition, or one of `hourly`, `daily`, `weekly`, `monthly`, `yearly`, `workdays`, `firstDayInMonth`, `lastDayInMonth`, or any positive real number)
 - Use Modelica's `edge` function on the boolean output of the `Schedule` component signal to detect a Modelica event, namely exactly when the `Schedule` component shall trigger an event in some other part of your simulation.